 All Australian Governments, through the Jurisdictional Blood Committee (JBC), have agreed to conduct a robust Health Technology Assessment review to ensure government-funded immunoglobulin use within Australia is based on strong evidence of clinical and cost effectiveness.
 This is consistent with how other pharmaceutical and medical technologies are assessed for government funding.

-The review is not about whether treatment with immunoglobulin should be funded by governments, rather on ensuring treatment with immunoglobulin is clinical and cost-effective compared to other treatment options.
+The review is to ensure treatment with immunoglobulin, funded by Governments, is both clinically and cost effective compared to other treatment options.

 The review complements the National Blood Authority Immunoglobulin Governance Program which aims to strengthen clinical governance and authorisation of government funded immunoglobulin in Australia.